jinbeniyama/smfl/README.md

 ```
 plot_polesolution.py --Nlam (number of longitude) --Nbeta (number of latitude)
 ```
+From this plot, we constrain pole orientation.
+Again, there are several ways to estimate uncertainty of the pole orientation such as boot-strap method, Monte-Carlo method, and 3-sigma-like threshold (See Fatka et al. 2025, A&A for details).
+The determination of the pole orientation is very important.

 7. Create model with fixed period and pole
 ```